zulip/zulip/docs/prod-maintain-secure-upgrade.md

 [https://www.zulip.com/dist/releases/](https://www.zulip.com/dist/releases/)

-You also have the option of creating your own release tarballs from a copy of zulip.git repository using `tools/build-release-tarball`.
+You also have the option of creating your own release tarballs from a copy of the zulip.git repository using `tools/build-release-tarball`.
 And, starting with Zulip version 1.4, you can upgrade Zulip [to a version in a Git repository directly](#upgrade-from-a-git-repository).

 Next, run as root: